e-Body-Lab/pico-pressure/README.md

 Code examples to isolate the different aspects of the system for debugging.
 * `blink.py` - Blinks the on-boad LED on and off.
 Code example to determine that the Pico board is working as expected and code can be uploaded from a computer.

 * `web_server.py` - Creates a wifi accesspoint from the Pico.
 From a laptop connect to the network name `Pico2W` using the password `password`.
 Both the network name and password can be changed in the last two lines of the Python file.
+Be sure to disconnect your wifi device from the Pico 2W network before trying to run the server again.

 ## Arduino Debugging
 Code examples for using an Arduino and Processing to visualise the pressure changes.